thomasjngo/Deep-Learning-Model/README.md

 The feature variables would include attributes such as "APPLICATION_TYPE," "AFFILIATION," "CLASSIFICATION," etc., which are used to predict the target variable.

 ### Variables to Remove: ###
-After a few rounds of testing, variables like "EIN" (Employer Identification Number) may not contribute to the prediction and were removed from the input data.
+After a few rounds of testing, I filtered out outliers from the feature variables such as "CLASSIFICATION" and "APPLICATION_TYPE."
+Variables like "EIN" (Employer Identification Number) may not contribute to the prediction and were removed altogether from the input data.

 ![cutoffs](Resources/cutoffs.PNG)